ThieleLab/MARS-tutorial/README.md

 <a name="metric-table"></a>
 ### Metric Table

-The metric table provides a detailed breakdown of the normalized data across different taxonomic levels:
+The metric table provides a detailed breakdown of the data across different taxonomic levels:

 **Normalized**: This column shows the normalized values, indicating the relative abundance or presence of taxa within the sample after normalization.

-**Present**: The number of times a taxon appears in the dataset (i.e., is present).
+**Present**: The normalized information for the taxa present in the resource.

-**Absent**: A count of how many taxa expected in the resource were not found in the dataset.
+**Absent**: The normalized information for the taxa **not** present in the resource.

-**Metrics**: This is a placeholder that suggests additional metrics may be displayed or available for download.
+**Metrics**: Metrics for your data such as alpha diversity.

 The table headers (Kingdom, Phylum, Class, Order, Family, Genus, Species) represent different taxonomic classifications of the organisms in your dataset.
-Each row under these headers shows the corresponding data for each taxon, such as 'Archaea' or 'Bacteria', and their respective normalized values and presence across various taxonomic categories.
+Each row under these headers shows the corresponding data for each taxon.

 **Download Kingdom**: This button allows you to download the information related to the 'Kingdom' taxonomic level.
-Presumably, similar buttons for other taxonomic levels would allow you to download those specific datasets as well.
+There are similar buttons for other taxonomic levels that allow you to download those specific datasets as well.

 <a name="data-input"></a>
 ## Data Input

-Proper data formatting is crucial for the successful operation of the MARS-ANT Streamlit application.
+Proper data formatting is crucial for the successful operation of the MARS Streamlit application.
 This section will guide you through the process of preparing and uploading your data.

 <a name="accepted-data-formats"></a>
 ### Accepted Data Formats